chrishumboldt/Rocket-Flicker/README.md

 Getting Started
 =========

 This plugin is by definition a jQuery plugin and so is required.
-It also requires Modernizr for touch detection and the jQuery.Finger library for touch events (supplied in the flickerplate.js file).
+It also requires Modernizr for touch detection and the jQuery.Finger library for touch events.
 Both jQuery and a custom build of Modernizr are supplied.

 See an example below of a basic include.